MarwAhmed/Closing-The-Gap-In-Non-Latin-Script-Data/README.md

   "tags": [
     "#tag",
   ],
   // __Optional__: Provide relation between frameworks and their languages.
-Array of Objects with the same scheme as parent.
+Array of Objects with the same schema as parent.
   "frameworks": [],
   // Credit for collecting.
   "collected_by": {